Effect of magnetic field on neutrino annihilation efficiency in gamma-ray bursts: The explanation of the difference of the comparison

 It is necessary to re-examine the energy transfer in accretion process.
-In general, to convert gravitational potential energy into thermal energy in an accretion disk, a large viscosity coefficient is needed.
+In general, to convert gravitational potential energy into thermal energy in an accretion disc, a large viscosity coefficient is needed.
 This large viscosity may be induced by the magneto-rotational instability of small-scale magnetic field.
-However, the viscosity will lead to the decrease of the surface density of the accretion disk.
+However, the viscosity will lead to the decrease of the surface density of the accretion disc.
 That's to say, the magneto-rotational instability will, in turn, inhibit the generation of thermal energy.
 Therefore, the thermal luminosity is not sensitive to the viscosity coefficient (Kato, Fukue, \& Mineshige 1998).
 When there is a large-scale magnetic field, this situation may be relieved.
-According to the flux conservation, the magnetic field on the accretion disk satisfies $B\propto r^{-1}$, where $r$ is the radius of the disk.
-A large-scale magnetic field whose magnetic-pressure gradient toward the outside of the accretion disk may prevent the falling motion of matter, as will as the reduction of surface density of the disk.
-So, the thermalization of the accretion disk will become stronger under this situation.
-Lei et al. (2009) show a similar result that the strong magnetic field will increase the density of the accretion disk and thus the NAE from quantitative side.
+According to the flux conservation, the magnetic field on the accretion disc satisfies $B\propto r^{-1}$, where $r$ is the radius of the disk.
+A large-scale magnetic field whose magnetic-pressure gradient toward the outside of the accretion disc may prevent the falling motion of disc matter, as will as the reduction of the surface density of the disc.
+So, the thermalization of the accretion disc will become stronger under this situation.
+Lei et al. (2009) show a similar result that the strong magnetic field will increase the density of the accretion disc and the NAE from numerical aspect.

-Therefore, we get the following conclusion: the large-scale magnetic field in accretion disk can effectively enhance the neutrino annihilation luminosity.
-This enhancement should be about several tens times larger than that of non-magnetized accretion disk, such that when the first two enhancements are also taken into consideration, the higher NAE is acceptable.
+Therefore, we get the following conclusion: the large-scale magnetic field in the hyperaccreting accretion disc can effectively enhance the neutrino annihilation luminosity.
+This enhancement should be about several tens times larger than that of non-magnetized accretion disc, such that when the first two enhancements are also taken into consideration, the higher NAE is acceptable.